-The IRB Chair, in coordination with the HRPP Director, is responsible for selecting individuals to serve as a new IRB member (and indicate whether regular or alternate).
+The IRB Chair is responsible for selecting individuals to serve as a new IRB member (and indicate whether regular or alternate).
 However, the Institutional Official makes the final determination and appointment regarding new IRB members.

 Initial appointments are made for a year service term and IRB members are evaluated annually for extension of appointment.
 Any change in appointment or removal by the IRB Chair, requires written notification.
 Members may resign by written notification to the IRB Chair.